-Learn how to better understand your Dubzz report.
+Learn how to get the most out of your Dubzz report

-One of the greatest things about online marketing is the real time feedback you receive.
+One of the greatest things about online marketing is the detailed real-time feedback you receive.
 You can easily see how a campaign is performing, what action visitors are taking on your website, and where your sales are coming from.
-We believe that having the right data helps you to make fantastic business decisions.
+We believe that having the right data helps you make fantastic business decisions.

-Our new reporting systems allows Dubzz to easily manage and integrate all different funnels of online marketing into one easy to read, functional report.
-This means we can now create reports more quickly and easily so you can have up to the minute data on how you’re online marketing is working for your business.
+Our reporting system allows us to easily manage and integrate all different funnels of online marketing into one easy to read report.
+This means Dubzz can create reports with up to the minute data on how your online marketing is working for your business.

 Reports On The Go

-At Dubzz we realise your time is important and in today’s fast paced business world you cannot always be at the office or behind a desk.
-The new reports are now online documents, which mean you will be able view your reports quickly, at anytime, anywhere, using any device (desktop, laptop, or a mobile device), so you can have the information you need to make decisions on the go.
+At Dubzz we realise your time is important, and in today’s fast paced business world you cannot always be at the office or behind a desk.
+That’s why our reports are online documents, ready to view anytime, anywhere, using any device (desktop, laptop, tablet or mobile).
+This allows you to have the information you need to make decisions on the go.

-Our new reporting structure is very user-friendly, and we make sure to highlight key points so you don’t miss a thing.
+Our reporting structure is very user-friendly, and we make sure to highlight key points so you don’t miss a thing.
 However, we do appreciate that digital marketing can be a little overwhelming at times.
 So, here are our top tips to help you get the most out of your report.

-1. This is the navigation side bar, here you can easily and quickly navigate to the different sections of the report by clicking on each section.
+1. First up is the navigation side bar.
+Here you can quickly navigate to the different parts of the report by clicking on each section.

-2. If you would like to save the Report as a PDF so you can print it out or refer to it at a later time you can easily do this by selecting this button “Export PDF”.
+2. We recommend saving the report as a PDF so you can print it out or refer to it at a later time.
+You can easily do this by selecting the button “Export PDF”.

-3. For our ongoing monthly clients, at the beginning of your reports you will find an introduction which includes a report summary, a brief description of the statistics and findings, as well as Key Achievements and useful ongoing Recommendations to better improve your online marketing.
+3. For our ongoing online marketing clients, at the beginning of your monthly reports you will find a handy report summary.
+This includes a description of key statistics and findings, our achievements, and useful recommendations to further improve your online marketing.

-6. All of the graphs tables and charts are now interactive.
+5. All of the graphs, tables and charts are interactive.
 Hover over data points to see more information.

-7. You can now reorder tables based on the metrics that are most important to you.
-Simply click the column heading and the table will reorder so you can see what is working and what is not.
+7. You can also reorder each table based on the metrics that are most important to you.
+Simply click the column heading and the table will reorder, so you can see what is working and what is not.

-8. Because your new reports are now online, you can easily click on links within reports to find more information.
+8. Because your reports are online, you can click on links within reports to find more information.

-Do you have any other questions about the new reporting style?
+Do you have any other questions about our reports?

-Get in touch, and let us know and we will answer any of your questions.
+Get in touch, we are happy to answer any of your questions.

-Organic Traffic: Website visitors who come to your website from a search engine (usually Google).
+Organic Search Traffic: Website visitors who come to your website from a search engine (usually Google).
 This statistic excludes visits gained by paid advertising.

 Referral Traffic: Website visitors who come to your website from other websites.

-Direct Traffic: Visits to your site where the user types your URL into their browser’s address bar or when a visitor uses a bookmark to get to your Website.
-These visitors did not find your Website on search engines or on another site.
+Direct Traffic: Visits to your site where the user types your URL into their browser’s address bar or when a visitor uses a bookmark to get to your website.
+These visitors did not find your website on search engines or on another site.
 Direct traffic usually implies that the user has visited your website before.

-Social Traffic: Website traffic that has been referred to your website by a social media channel such as Facebook, YouTube, TripAdvisor, etc.
+Social Traffic: Website traffic that has been referred to your website by a social media channel such as Facebook, Instagram, YouTube etc.

-Page Views: The amount of times visitors load individual pages of your Website.
-If a visitor navigates to a different page and then returns to the original page, a second Page View will be recorded.
+Page Views: The number of times visitors load individual pages of your website.
+If a visitor navigates to a different page and then returns to the original page, a second page view will be recorded.
 Page views allow you to see which pages on your site are the most popular.

 Unique Visitor: The number of individual (non-duplicate) visitors to a site over the course of a specific time period (usually 30 days).

-Bounce Rate: The percentage of visits in which the visitor only views one page of your website, and did not interact before leaving.
+Bounce Rate: The percentage of visits in which the user only viewed one page of your website, and did not interact before leaving.
 The average bounce rate for most websites is usually around 40-50%.

-Conversion: This is what occurs when a goal is completed.
-Conversions happen when a visitor comes to your site and completes a desired goal or action.
-Completing a purchase and submitting a contact form are both examples of goal conversions.
+Conversion: This is what occurs when a visitor comes to your site and completes a desired goal or action.
+Completing a purchase and submitting a contact form are both good examples of conversions.

 Meta Data: is the information which tells search engines such as Google what your website is about.
 This includes Meta Titles, Keywords and Descriptions.